For those interested, here's more 'before and afters' of our most recent project...

 Oct 2015 - I know, this news really has nothing to do with raising wonderful pups, but it's still fun to share!

-Our four youngest daughters just sang The National Anthem at the last SF Giants game on 10/4/2015! (and then again in May 2016)
+Our four youngest daughters just sang The National Anthem at the last SF Giants game on 10/4/2015! (and then again May 2016 and July 2017)

 They sent us this video; click here to hear them: https://sfgiants.app.box.com/s/pplc5pi262cjdarjw317jj27qex1qiz2.